Codecademy/docs/content/language-agnostic/encyclopedia/what-is-an-api.md

 * Private APIs, also known as Internal APIs, are used primarily within a company to share resources and facilitate the business. (e.g. Company Warehouse API for managing inventory with code).

-* Partner APIs: Rights or specific licenses are required for use.
+* Partner APIs require rights or specific licenses for use.
 These APIs are popular in software-as-a-service platforms (e.g. [AWS API](https://docs.aws.amazon.com/general/latest/gr/aws-apis.html)).